fenago/kubernetes-course/md/Lab_11.md

 =============

-We briefly introduced the concept of statefulness in *Chapter 12*, *Your Application and HA.* Stateful components of applications are a necessity to just about all information technology systems in the world.
+We briefly introduced the concept of statefulness in *Lab 12*, *Your Application and HA.* Stateful components of applications are a necessity to just about all information technology systems in the world.
 They\'re necessary to keep account details, records of transactions, information